saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 watchapps are launched from the Pebble system menu.
 These have more capabilities such as button clicks and menu elements, but we will come to those later.

-^CP^ Finally, set your 'Company Name' and we can start to write some code!

-^LC^ Finally, set a value for `companyName` and we can start to write some code!
+Finally, set a value for `companyName` and we can start to write some code!

 ## Watchface Basics

-^CP^ Create the first source file by clicking 'Add New' on the left menu, selecting 'C file' as the type and choosing a suitable name such as 'main.c'.
-Click 'Create' and you will be shown the main editor screen.

-^LC^ Our first source file is already created for you by the `pebble` command line tool and lives in the project's `src` directory.
+Our first source file is already created for you by the `pebble` command line tool and lives in the project's `src` directory.
 By default, this file contains sample code which you can safely remove, since we will be starting from scratch.
 Alternatively, you can avoid this by using the `--simple` flag when